-The column must be conditioned to remove any contaminants before it is used.
+Before use, the column must be conditioned to remove any contaminants.

-- 1 Locate the installation instructions for the column and inlet you will use.
-See the Maintaining Your GC manual.
-Refer to the sections on your specific inlet and detector types. - Split/splitless - Multimode - Purged packed - Cool on-column - PTV - Volatiles interface - 2 Install the column in the inlet.
-Do not connect it to a detector. - 3 If using a flammable carrier gas (hydrogen), vent the column exhaust to a fume hood.
-(Prevent hydrogen gas accumulation in the GC.) - 4 Turn on the carrier gas. - 5 If using a split/splitless or multimode inlet, perform an Inlet Leak Check.
-Press [Service Mode], then select Front inlet leak check or Back inlet leak check.
-Press Enter to start the check.
-If the check fails, tighten connections. - 6 Refer to the conditioning instructions that shipped with the checkout column.
-Note the oven temperature, average velocity or flow, and so on. - 7 Leave the detector end of the column unattached. - 8 Set the oven temperature and inlet flow conditions specified for conditioning the column.
+- 1 Locate the installation instructions for the column, inlet, and detector you will use.
+Refer to the Maintaining Your GC manual.
+See to the sections on your specific inlet and detector types: - 2 Install the column in the inlet. - 3 Connect the free end of the column to the detector, as described in Maintaining Your GC. - 4 Turn on the carrier gas. - If using a split/splitless or multimode inlet, perform an Inlet Leak Check.
+Select Diagnostics Diagnostic Test, select Inlet #, then select Leak & Restriction Test.
+Press Start Test to begin the check.
+If the check fails, tighten connections.